vietlong2110/rabbit/README.md

 Type keyword, follow news with hashtag

 ## What's in rabbit
-* Complete mobile UI only for rabbit
+* Complete mobile UI for rabbit
 * A local server API for testing any server-side functionalities

 ## v0.1.1 new features